No expiration date

 Overview

-Corregidor Island and the Bataan Death March Memorial Sites are must-see destinations due to their profound historical significance and the powerful stories they tell about World War II in the Philippines.
+Corregidor Island and the Bataan Death March Memorial Sites showcase the profound historical significance of World War II in the Philippines.
+These locations tell the stories of bravery and sacrifice during a tumultuous time in history.

-The island is home to well-preserved military fortifications, including bunkers, gun batteries, and ruins that offer insight into the island’s wartime history.
+- 🏰 The island features well-preserved military fortifications, including bunkers and gun batteries that reveal its wartime history.

-The memorial sites commemorate the harrowing Bataan Death March of 1942, where thousands of Filipino and American prisoners of war were forcibly marched by the Japanese military.
+- 📜 Memorial sites commemorate the tragic Bataan Death March of 1942, honoring the sacrifices of Filipino and American prisoners of war.

 —